Photo credit: Chris Norman / Chemonics International

 Christie Peacock, Founder and Executive Chair, Sidai Africa Ltd

 Sidai Africa is a social enterprise in Kenya offering quality livestock and crop products, and services, through a network of branded retail outlets.
 Peacock, an animal scientist and former Chief Executive of FARM-Africa, has worked in agricultural development in Africa and South East Asia for nearly 40 years.

 Wondie Alemu, Antimicrobial Resistance Prevention and Containment Adviser

 Wondie Alemu is an Ethiopian healthcare policy and antimicrobial resistance expert.
 Alemu brings practical, health facility-level challenges and solutions to the fore of the discussions.

 Sian Williams, Policy Officer for Wellcome Trust’s Drug-Resistant Infections Priority Programme, supporting Wellcome’s expanding policy and advocacy work on the topic of antimicrobial resistance (AMR).

 Her main interest lies in translating science for evidence-based policy, leading work focused on environmental dimensions of AMR as well as behaviour change for antimicrobial stewardship.

-We will be asking the panelists, the following questions, along with any others raised by our readers:
+We asked the panelists, the following questions, along with others raised by our readers: